brick/money/README.md

 ## Money allocation

-You can easily split a Money into a number parts:
+You can easily split a Money into a number of parts:

 ```php
 use Brick\Money\Money;